adtrace/adtrace_sdk_web/README.md

 ## <a id="event-tracking">Event tracking</a>

 You can use adtrace to track events.
 Lets say you want to track every tap on a particular button.
-You would create a new event token in your [dashboard], which has an associated event token - looking something like `abc123`.
+You would create a new event token in your [panel], which has an associated event token - looking something like `abc123`.
 In order to track this event from your web app, you should do following:

 ```js
 Adtrace.trackEvent({